Sevastopol in Door County, Wisconsin — The American Midwest (Great Lakes)

 • Antonia Tomjanovich, 1968 (Photo courtesy of Steve Laubenstein)

 • Tommy’s Road Side Market, Garden Fresh Fruits and Vegetables (Photo courtesy of Steve Laubenstein)

 Erected by Door County Coastal Byway, Federal Highway Administration, and Wisconsin Department of Transportation.

 More about this marker.
-This marker consists of two large, rectangular, composite plaques, mounted at eye-level, on the north-facing side of a heavy duty wooden-frame kiosk.
+This marker consists of two large, rectangular, composite plaques, mounted at eye-level, on the south-facing side of a heavy duty wooden-frame kiosk.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Door County Coastal Byway